 - Adding States

-Qt Quick allows you to declare various UI states that describe how component properties change from a base state.
+You can declare various UI states that describe how component properties change from a base state.
 Therefore, states can be a useful way of organizing your UI logic.
-You can associate transitions with items to define how their properties will animate when they change due to a state change.
+You can associate transitions with components to define how their properties will animate when they change due to a state change.

 © 2021 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.